Local

 SALISBURY, N.C. — A springtime favorite is returning this year.

-The annual Cheerwine Festival will take over the streets of downtown Salisbury on May 20, organizers announced.
+The annual Cheerwine Festival will take over the streets of downtown Salisbury on May 20.

-The family-friendly festival will feature live music from local and national bands, Cheerwine-inspired food and drinks, arts and crafts, kids’ activities, and other attractions.
+The family-friendly festival, which celebrates the iconic 106-year-old cherry soda in its birthplace, will feature live music, Cheerwine-inspired food and drinks, arts and crafts, kids’ activities, and other attractions.

 Since the inaugural event in 2017, which was held in conjunction with the soft drink’s 100th anniversary, Cheerwine and Salisbury has welcomed tens of thousands of festivalgoers to historic downtown.